rJefferyXie/Pathfinding-Visualizer/README.md

    * Greedy Best First Search
    * Breadth First Search
    * Depth First Search
+* A built in maze generator algorithm (Prim's Algorithm)
 * A real time visualization where you can see how each of the different pathfinding algorithms work.
 * The ability to construct your own mazes / obstacles for the pathfinding algorithm.
   * Can also create weighted nodes for weighted algorithms!